 I glanced down the street.
 David raised his palms in a “what gives” gesture.
 I turned to my Theresa.
 “Do we visit A and Z?”

 “If it doesn't make trouble for Allison.
 You two keep Abby and Zoe talking on the porch, and I'll search the house.”
 Theresa led us back to the kids who were thrilled to learn we were visiting the neighborhood potheads.

 Chad and Connor ran ahead and up the porch steps.

 “Hey, little dudes, who's your friend?”
-Both girls had their black-lined eyes on David.
+Both girls focused their black-lined eyes on David.

 “That's David, he's an opera,” Chad said.

 Allison saved David from an awkward explanation.
 “Hi, Abby.
 Hi, Zoe.
 Meet David and his sister Liz.
 They're staying with us while Sean and Melanie are out of town.”

 The girl Allison called Zoe winked.
 “The cat's away, is he?”